To throw or not to throw, that is the question

 Another small exercise!

-This is going to combine all of our knowledge of Iterator
+This is going to combine all of our knowledge of Iterators, Options, and

 But!
 Lets go in small steps